kaspth/oaken/README.md

 This will look for deeply nested files to load in `db/seeds` and `db/seeds/#{Rails.env}` within the `accounts` and `data` directories.

-Here's what they could look like.
+Here's what they could look like:

 ```ruby
 # db/seeds/accounts/kaspers_donuts.rb